 - Entertainment Plus: Youview+ box and TV Everywhere app.
 Channels as Starter, plus 28 extra including Comedy Central Extra, MTV Music, and Movies 24.

 - Total Entertainment: Youview+ 1TB box and TV Everywhere app.
 Channels as Starter, plus more than 50 premium channels including Kids and HD bundles, and BT Sport Ultra HD.

 The Total Entertainment package comes with BT's latest set top box.
 It looks similar to their existing Youview+ box, but it's ultra HD compatible - for BT Sport Ultra HD - and it has a 1TB hard drive for storing recordings.
 There's more detail on it here.

-Adding BT TV to an existing subscription requires a new 12 month contract, and prices vary from £4 to £16 extra a month, after any introductory offers.
+Adding BT TV to an existing subscription requires a new 12-month contract.
 Here's how adding TV when ordering broadband affects the price of some of the available packages:

-To see the full range of deals and availability by postcode see our deals table.
+To see the full range of deals and availability by postcode see our BT TV deals table here.

 Entertainment Plus and Total Entertainment come with a £50 Infinity activation charge - but those taking either package with Unlimited Infinity 2 will get a reduced activation fee - just £20 - making their setup costs £29.99 in total.

 BT also offer on-demand content and extras, from extra kids' channels to a second box:

 - Kids: thousands of on demand cartoons and shows; Kids Extra customers also get nine kids' channels from Nickelodeon, Cartoon Network and Disney channel shows etc. £4 a month